StianL82/portfolio2/README.md

 ## Description

 This page showcases three projects that I worked on throughout the second year of the Frontend Development studies at NOROFF.
 I decided to recreate the page I made for POR1 using React for this project.

-I had two weeks to create the page, and it was required to be responsive, featuring project cards.
+The portfolio highlights key projects, each presented with a brief description, a preview image, and links to both the GitHub repository and the live site.
+The page is fully responsive and structured to provide a clean and professional overview of my work.

 ## Built With